microsoft/Nonprofits/VolunteerEngagement/Portal-EDM/README.md

 - Confirm `.powerpages-site/website.yml` points to the intended website record.
 - If `/assets/*.js` or `/assets/*.css` returns 404 after upload, verify that the hosted runtime is bound to the same website record and Home root that was uploaded.
 - If role-based table permissions are wrong after upload, rerun `npm run permissions:patch-roles`.
+- If users see unauthorized or access denied after deployment, validate with a fresh session and then recheck role patching if it persists.
 - If the Power Pages site agent is missing web roles, rerun `npm run powerpages-site-agent:patch-roles`.

 ## Helper scripts